 Why not join us for a ride?
 You can come with us for three rides as a guest.
 You will need to complete a registration form for each ride — see section below — which will cover you for insurance purposes.
 After that, if you'd like to continue then you will need to join Cycling UK.

 Regular rides are organised throughout the year on Sundays and Wednesdays.

-Sunday rides typically vary from 50 to 75 miles, at a comfortable average riding pace of 12 mph.
+Sunday rides typically vary from 50 to 75 miles, at a comfortable average riding pace of 12 to 13 mph.
 Some rides may be hilly, but this will be indicated on the Rides List.
 Rides are covered over the course of a day, broken into four sections: start – coffee – lunch – tea – return to start.
 Lunch will normally be at a pub or cafe.
 Where there is a large group, a ride will often be split into groups of up to 10, each led by an experienced rider and possibly riding at different speeds to provide flexibility.
 See OUR RIDES —> Sunday Rides for dates and details.

 Fitness.
 If you are a regular and fit cyclist then you should have no problem.
 We are not a racing club, and as a rule we will ensure that riders are not left behind.
 Our aim is to enjoy the countryside and exploring lanes and villages.
 If you are concerned about whether you will be able to keep up then please contact the Club Secretary, or the leader listed on the Rides List.

 Returning after coffee.
 On Sundays, if you’re pushed for time, or unsure of your fitness, you can ride with us as far as coffee and then return.
 Often, there will be some riders returning after elevenses, so you may be able to return with them.
 Please check at the start of the ride whether this will be possible.

 Group at Bretton, Derbyshire